 Applications of Check valves

-Check valves are used in various industries like Offshore Oil & Gas Production, Onshore Oil & Gas Production, Gas Plant, LNG, Liquid Gases, Refineries, Petrochemical, Chemical, Fertilizer, Terminals, Pipelines, Power, Desalination, Water, etc. They are widely used in Pump and Compressor discharge, Heat Exchangers, Reactors, Vessels, and Separators to prevent flow reversal.
+Check valves are used in various industries like Offshore Oil and gas Production, Onshore Oil and gas Production, Gas Plant, LNG, Liquid Gases, Refineries, Petrochemical, Chemical, Fertilizer, Terminals, Pipelines, Power, Desalination, Water, marine, HVAC, Pharmaceutical, Food Industries, etc. They are widely used in Pump and Compressor discharge, Heat Exchangers, Reactors, Vessels, and Separators to prevent flow reversal.
 A few typical applications are shown below:

 Spring Check Valves vs Swing Check Valves